RU09342/lab-5-sensing-the-world-around-you-stephen-szymczak/Visualizing Data/README.md

 ## Deliverables
 For this part of the lab, you need to be able to organize your submissions based on the part of the lab it is fulfilling.
 If this means using a ton of folders, be my guest, but at the end of the day, I am going to be grading these as if I am someone coming to your repository for information.
-This whole part can be summarized in one large README which should be *HEAVILY* focused on how to actually implement and use your code.
+This whole part can be summarized in one large README which should be *HEAVILY* focused on how to actually implement and use your code. fff